-Full accountability shall be taken for all purchasing decisions and the efficient, effective effective, and proper expenditure of public monies based on achieving value for money.
+- Full accountability shall be taken for all purchasing decisions and the efficient, effective, and proper expenditure of public monies based on achieving value for money. - All purchasing practices shall comply with relevant legislation, regulations, and requirements consistent with the Shire's policies and Code of Conduct. - Purchasing is to be undertaken on a competitive basis in which all potential suppliers are treated impartially, honestly, and consistently. - All processes, evaluations and decisions shall be transparent, free from bias and fully documented in accordance with applicable policies and audit requirements. - Any actual or perceived conflicts of interest are to be identified, disclosed, and appropriately managed.

-- All purchasing practices shall comply with relevant legislation, regulations, and requirements consistent with the Shire's policies and Code of Conduct; Conduct. - Purchasing is to be undertaken on a competitive basis in which all potential suppliers are treated impartially, honestlyhonestly, and consistently. - All processes, evaluations and decisions shall be transparent, free from bias and fully documented in accordance with applicable policies and audit requirements. - Any actual or perceived conflicts of interest are to be identified, disclosed_disclosed, and appropriately managed. - Any information provided to the Shire by a supplier shall be treated as commercial-inconfidence and should not be released unless authorised by the supplier or relevant legislation.
+Any information provided to the Shire by a supplier shall be treated as commercial-inconfidence and should not be released unless authorized by the supplier or relevant legislation.

-7Value for Money
+7. Value for Money

-It is important to note that compliance with the specification is more important than obtaining the lowest price, particularly taking into account considering user requirements, suitability for the coastal environment, quality standards, sustainability, whole of life cycle costing, and service benchmarks.
+It is important to note that compliance with the specification is more important than obtaining the lowest price, particularly considering user requirements, suitability for the coastal environment, quality standards, sustainability, whole of life cycle costing, and service benchmarks.